arjun-prakash/arjun-prakash.github.io/README.md

 I am a PhD student at Brown University.
 I will be researching multi-agent reinforcement learning and its application to swarm robotics with [Amy Greenwald](http://glamor.cs.brown.edu/) and [Nora Ayanian](https://viterbi-web.usc.edu/~ayanian/).

 Previously, I was an AI engineer at [Faethm.ai](https://faethm.ai/) where I researched the impact of AI and emerging technologies on jobs.
-In particular I modeled job transition in the hope of finding good jobs for people who are at risk of automation.
+In particular, I modeled job transition in the hope of finding good jobs for people who are at risk of automation.
 I also worked extensively on extracting skills from millions of job ads using advanced NLP techniques to model the demand side of skill trends.

 I graduated from the University of Sydney with a double degree in Computer Science (Hons I) and Business Analytics in 2019.